Great Observatories program: Hubble Space Telescope

+Compton Gamma Ray Observatory

 Gamma rays had been examined above the atmosphere by several early space missions.
 During its High Energy Astronomy Observatory Program in 1977, NASA announced plans to build a "great observatory" for gamma-ray astronomy.
 The Gamma Ray Observatory (GRO), renamed Compton Gamma-Ray Observatory (CGRO), was designed to take advantage of the major advances in detector technology during the 1980s.
 Following 14 years of effort, the CGRO was launched on 5 April 1991.
+One of the three gyroscopes on the Compton Gamma Ray Observatory failed in December 1999.
+Although the observatory was fully functional with two gyroscopes, NASA judged that failure of a second gyroscope would result in inability to control the satellite during its eventual return to Earth due to orbital decay.
+NASA chose instead to preemptively de-orbit Compton on 4 June 2000.
+Parts that survived reentry splashed into the Pacific Ocean.

-Chandra X-ray Observatory history
+Chandra X-ray Observatory

 In 1976 the Chandra X-ray Observatory (called AXAF at the time) was proposed to NASA by Riccardo Giacconi and Harvey Tananbaum.
 Preliminary work began the following year at Marshall Space Flight Center (MSFC) and the Smithsonian Astrophysical Observatory (SAO).
 In the meantime, in 1978, NASA launched the first imaging X-ray telescope, Einstein Observatory (HEAO-2), into orbit.
 Work continued on the Chandra project through the 1980s and 1990s.
 In 1992, to reduce costs, the spacecraft was redesigned.
 Four of the twelve planned mirrors were eliminated, as were two of the six scientific instruments.
 Chandra's planned orbit was changed to an elliptical one, reaching one third of the way to the Moon's at its farthest point.
 This eliminated the possibility of improvement or repair by the Space Shuttle but put the observatory above the Earth's radiation belts for most of its orbit.